tommy351/kosko/website/docs/ecmascript-modules.md

 Kosko supports ECMAScript modules (ESM).
 You can write components and environments in native ESM files.

 Node.js v12 or above is required for ESM.
-However, Node.js v14.8.0 or above is recommended because [top-level await](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html#esm_top_level_await) is unflag in this version.
+However, Node.js v14.8.0 or above is recommended because [top-level await](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html#esm_top_level_await) is supported without flags in this version.

 ## Enabling